Leslie Fish: Controversy

+In "EUPHEMISM, EUPHEMISM" Fish lists phrases she dislikes with her preferred terms, which she states are the "accurate definitions" including '“Progressive” – any policy that opposes anything listed in the Bill of Rights', '“Gender-Affirming Care” – Castration, surgical reshaping and hormone-dosing of a child or adult to make him/her resemble a member of the opposite sex.', '“Racism” – Any argument or action contrary to the wishes of anybody with a skin at least one shade darker than the subject’s.', “Drag Queen” – A peculiar man who gets a thrill out of mocking women by dressing and acting like the most blatant form of female whore.'

 Albums

 All Off Centaur Publications, Firebird Arts & Music and Wail Songs albums are cassettes; all Random Factors albums are CDs except as noted.
-All Off Centaur albums are out of print as of 1988 unless reissued; all Wail Songs albums are OOP (out of print) as of c.
+All Off Centaur albums are out of print (OOP) as of 1988 unless reissued; all Wail Songs albums are OOP as of c.
 1999.
 All Fish solo albums from Firebird are OOP as of 1995.